rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 {% include _toc.html %}

+This is a hands-on step-by-step tutorial on the quickest way for "newbies" to install Foundation Framework on a MacOS machine, using my Bash script or manually.

+## About Foundation Framework

 As its website address shows, the Foundation Framework's home page at https://foundation.zurb.com is from Zurb, a web design services firm based in the Silicon Valley since 1998.

 <a target="_blank" href="https://zurb.com/responsive">